Overhead line: Neutral section (phase break)

 Sometimes on a larger electrified railway, tramway or trolleybus system, it is necessary to power different areas of track from different power grids, without guaranteeing synchronisation of the phases.
 Long lines may be connected to the country's national grid at various points and different phases.
 (Sometimes the sections are powered with different voltages or frequencies.)
 The grids may be synchronised on a normal basis, but events may interrupt synchronisation.
 This is not a problem for DC systems.
 AC systems have a particular safety implication in that the railway electrification system would act as a "Backdoor" connection between different parts, resulting in, amongst other things, a section of the grid de-energised for maintenance being re-energised from the railway substation creating danger.

 For these reasons, Neutral sections are placed in the electrification between the sections fed from different points in a national grid, or different phases, or grids that are not synchronized.
-It is highly undesirable to connect synchronized grids.
+It is highly undesirable to connect unsynchronized grids.
 A simple section break is insufficient to guard against this as the pantograph briefly connects both sections.

 In countries such as France, South Africa, Australia and the United Kingdom, a pair of permanent magnets beside the rails at either side of the neutral section operate a bogie-mounted transducer on the train which causes a large electrical circuit-breaker to open and close when the locomotive or the pantograph vehicle of a multiple unit passes over them.
 In the United Kingdom equipment similar to Automatic Warning System (AWS) is used, but with pairs of magnets placed outside the running rails (as opposed to the AWS magnets placed midway between the rails).
 Lineside signs on the approach to the neutral section warn the driver to shut off traction power and coast through the dead section.